psaikido/hugle.uk/pages/prose/Thesium/080-doubt.md

 everything done in the factories, nurseries and farms.
 The infrastructure is maintained from here.

-Closer in again are the administration zones, the schools and gyms and entertainments.
+Closer in again are the administration zones, schools and gyms and entertainments.
 The police centres try to keep control based in this zone.
 The inner suburbs are interspersed throughout and house the more wealthy.